bramses/bramses-highly-opinionated-vault-2023/README.md

 - [Settings Search](obsidian://show-plugin?id=settings-search)
 	- Setting search as a search bar to the settings window allowing you to move quickly through the settings in obsidian
 - [Tag Wrangler](obsidian://show-plugin?id=tag-wrangler)
-	- tag wrangler allows for editing and renaming tags all across the vault
+	- tag wrangler allows for editing and renaming tags all across the vault, as well as batching tags together
 - [Zotero Integration](obsidian://show-plugin?id=obsidian-zotero-desktop-connector) (requires [Better BibTeX for Zotero addon](https://github.com/retorquere/zotero-better-bibtex))
 	- Zotero is an external app that allows us to do citations.
 The Zotaro integration allows us to bring those citations into obsidian
 - [Tracker](obsidian://show-plugin?id=obsidian-tracker)